Security Operations, Cybersecurity

 The increase in cyber-physical risks is due to both the prevalence of IoT and OT devices, as well as the advancement of the tactics and procedures employed by threat actors.
 Our society, governments and businesses across all industries rely on these devices and the cloud much more than they did five or 10 years ago.
 This has created a significantly larger attack surface with new and expanding vulnerabilities and risks that have real world consequences.

 The pace and level of this dependence are only accelerating, making the attack surface that threat actors can manipulate and exploit ever-growing.
 Take for instance ransomware attacks.
-They surged by 87% in 2022 from the year before, with energy, manufacturing and financial services as the most commonly targeted industries by politically and/or geopolitically motivated threat actors.
+They surged by 74% in 2023 from the year before (2024 statistics are not yet available at the time of writing), with healthcare, financial services and industrial operations as the most commonly targeted industries by threat actors.

 As such, organizations in these industries tend to be much more forward-thinking and innovative in how they manage cyber-physical risks to ensure business resilience and prevent financial, operational and reputational damages.

-However, it’s important to remember that cyber-physical risks are not limited to CPS.
+However, it’s important to remember that cyber-physical risks are not limited to cyber-physical systems.
 As mentioned earlier, physical events can greatly impact digital infrastructure.
-For example, record temperatures in the U.K. and U.S. in 2022 caused a number of Google and Oracle data centers to suffer from outages.
-As severe weather occurs more frequently, data centers and other critical infrastructure become more vulnerable.
+As extreme weather events—such as hurricanes, heatwaves and winter storms—occur more frequently, data centers and other critical infrastructure become more vulnerable.
 Add to that the rise in cyber crimes and ongoing geopolitical tensions, and cyber-physical risks become much more prevalent.

 Global response to converged risks

 More businesses are also realizing the impacts of cyber-physical threats and how they can ultimately affect operational and business resilience.
-In response, they have taken steps to ensure tighter alignment between their cyber and physical security teams, which allows for a more holistic view of CPS and risks.
+In response, they have taken steps to ensure tighter alignment between their cyber and physical security teams, which allows for a more holistic view of cyber-physical systems and risks.

 Some companies have done this by creating a formal security operations center (SOC) that merges cyber and physical security teams into a single, unified function.
 Others forgo combining the teams and instead focus on ensuring effective collaboration and communication between the two, including following best practices like sharing incident response playbooks and conducting tabletop exercises together.

-According to the U.S. Cybersecurity and Infrastructure Agency (CISA), those that do establish a formal means for the two security functions to work together will be more resilient against and better prepared to identify, prevent, mitigate and respond to cyber-physical threats.
+According to CISA, those that establish a formal means for the two security functions to work together will be more resilient against and better prepared to identify, prevent, mitigate and respond to cyber-physical threats.

 Prepare for and protect against cyber-physical risks